 Care & treatment

 Most bites and stings require only minimal treatment.
 If a stinger is present, remove it by scraping a credit card or other straight-edged item across the stinger, according to the NIH.
 Use a pair of tweezers to remove a tick.
 If at all possible, you should try to safely recover the insect or spider that bit you, or at least try to identify it, according to Vetter.
 This will help healthcare professionals determine the best treatment option should you need medical attention.

 All insect bites and stings should be washed with soap and water for several minutes.
 According to the Mayo Clinic, other treatments can include:

 - Applying ice to reduce pain and swelling and absorption of the venom for 15 – 20 minutes every one to two hours

-- Applying calamine lotion or hydrocortisone cream for itching and swelling
+- Applying calamine lotion, hydrocortisone cream, or topical benzocaine for itching and swelling

 - Taking antihistamines containing diphenhydramine (found in the brand names Benadryl or Tylenol Severe Allergy) or chlorpheniramine maleate (in Chlor-Trimeton and Actifed).